Mateusz-Kolesnik/sales-data-analysis/README.md

 # Analysis:
 The following steps were undertaken to conduct the analysis:
 1. Pivot Table Creation:
-Pivot tables were generated in “Support sheet” to summarize and aggregate the sales data.
+Pivot tables were created in “Support sheet” to summarize and aggregate the sales data.
 One pivot table was also created in “Products Dashboard”.
 The data was organized into relevant dimensions, allowing for proper analysis.
 2. Graphical Representation: